Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-01:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-10-01:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.
 - **2025-10-01:** Binary search runs in O(log n) time but requires the input to be sorted first.
+- **2025-10-01:** The halting problem is undecidable: no general algorithm can tell if any program will stop.